JasonCubic/jwt-demo/README.md

 ### To see the differences prettier is looking for

-* launch the docker compose interactive mega linter: `yarn run local:lint:docker:compose`
+* launch the docker compose interactive mega linter: `yarn run local:lint:interactive`
 * goto the folder /tmp/lint
 * run `cat myfile.js | prettier --parser babel | diff myfile.js -`
 * compare the difference